agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 }
 ```

-In the following example, some steps are marked with the asterisk as mandatory.
+In the following example, some steps are marked with the asterisk to be included in the output.

 ![](ref_guide_images/EPBDS-13257_2.png)

-*Example of a spreadsheet with mandatory steps*
+*Example of spreadsheets with mandatory steps*

-An output for this table is as follows:
+An output for these tables is as follows:

 ```
 {